tomayac/blogccasion/posts/2023/01/not-everyones-currently-building-for-the-web-but-probably-more-people-should.md

 ### Linkability of platform-specific apps

-While more ubiquitous on mobile, linking into a platform-specific app from the web on desktop is comparatively rare.
+While more ubiquitous on mobile, linking into a platform-specific app from the Web on desktop is comparatively rare.
 On mobile (and macOS), this works via a technology called
 [Universal Links](https://developer.apple.com/ios/universal-links/) on iOS (and on macOS), and [App Links](https://developer.android.com/training/app-links/) on